Pavan-Kumar1208/IITM_P2/media/README.md

 ## Potential Data Quality Issues

 The presence of missing values in two columns could impact the integrity of the dataset and lead to biases in the analysis.
 It is pivotal to:
-- Investigate the nature of these missing values—whether they are missing at random or if a pattern exists.
+- Investigate the nature of these missing valuesâ€”whether they are missing at random or if a pattern exists.
 - Consider strategies such as imputation, removal, or analysis based on the non-missing subset of data to minimize potential biases in the results.

 ### Conclusion